Juneyy/PCA-on-Pokemon-Dataset/README.md

 ## Test regular dataset and PCA-transformed dataset on decision tree

 Only the first 19 columns of the PCA-transformed dataset were used in the training.
-The dataset is split with 75% training and 25% testing.
+The dataset is split with 75% train and 25% test.

 **The decision tree without PCA gave an accuracy of 85.5% and with PCA gave an accuracy of 89.6%.
 This shows the original decision overfitted with the remaining 2.4% of the dataset, resulting in a lower accuracy score in the original dataset.**